Human resources in science and technology - stocks

 In most Member States there are at least as many women as men in university-level education, and the number of female doctorate students has increased more rapidly than the number of equivalent male students.
 It is therefore vital that we harness the expertise and qualifications of highly-skilled women in science and in technological innovation.

-In 2016, 23.5 million women with a university-level education employed as professionals and technicians were working in service activities, compared to only 1.3 million in manufacturing activities in the EU-28.
-Overall, women hold the majority of jobs in science and technology in service activities, except in Luxembourg.
-Switzerland and Turkey are also an exception with 47.9 % and 45.0 % respectively (see Table 1).
+In 2017, 24.1 million women with a university-level education employed as professionals and technicians were working in service activities, compared to only 1.3 million in manufacturing activities in the EU-28.
+Overall, women hold the majority of jobs in science and technology in service activities.
+Switzerland and Turkey are exceptions with 48.9 % and 46.0 % respectively (see Table 1).

-The situation is different in manufacturing, where at EU-28 level, women account for only 28.4 % of HRSTC.
-Estonia and Lithuania are the only Member States in which 50 % or more of HRSTC employed in manufacturing were women.
+The situation is different in manufacturing, where at EU-28 level, women account for only 28.5 % of HRSTC.
+Latvia is the only Member State in which 50 % or more of HRSTC employed in manufacturing were women, reaching 54.5 %, followed by Estonia and Lithuania with 47.7 % and 48.1 % respectively.

-Analysing HRST employment in terms of occupation by NUTS 1 regions shows that the highest numbers of women employed in science and technology occupations in 2016 can be observed in Lithuania with 66.1 %, followed by Latvia (65.1 %), Hungary (62.6 %) and Estonia (61.9 %).
+Analysing HRST employment in terms of occupation by NUTS 1 regions shows that the highest numbers of women employed in science and technology occupations in 2017 can be observed in Lithuania and Latvia, both with 66.1 %, followed by Hungary (62.2 %) and Germany (60.9 %).
 Many women are also employed in science and technology in the Central and Eastern European Member States.
-The list of the top 25 regions includes all regions in both Poland and Bulgaria, Slovenia, and notably two Hungarian regions (Alföld és Észak and Dunántúl) which are among the top ten (see Figure 4).
+The list of the top 25 regions includes all regions in both Poland and Bulgaria (with two regions for each of them) in the top ten, followed by three regions in Romania and two Hungarian regions (Alföld és Észak and Dunántúl), the first being among the top ten (see Figure 4).

 The data on the workforce in science and technology are obtained from the EU Labour Force Survey.
 Particular attention is paid to scientists and engineers, who are often the innovators at the centre of technology-led development.